Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 ## Base/Variants (composed components)

-This is mainly just the way you normally would build components, by composing other components to make a new component.
-Deciding to use a base/variant pattern would just be a way of formalize this for a particular component series.
+This is mostly just the way you normally would build components, by composing other components to make a new component.
+Deciding to use a base/variant pattern would be a way of formalizing this for a particular component series.

-It can be combined with any of the mentioned flexibility patterns.

 ```js
 // Base component